pedroperson/traffic/README.md

 ## TODOs

 - move the piece and relationships management to another file away from map_2, map should just answer helper functions about itself
+- remove the map knowdge for the car class